fujitsu4/llm_bias_with_dt/README.md

 - The repository is intentionally structured to remain **fast to clone**, **easy to inspect**, and **fully reproducible** once external datasets are provided.
 - The `data/cleaned` and `logs/` folders are kept in full and were not cleaned or reduced.
 They contain the processed datasets and the complete processing logs required to ensure full reproducibility and transparency of the experiments.

-## E. Citation and Contact
+## F. Citation and Contact

 - If you use this code or build upon this work, please cite the associated paper (to appear).
-- For questions or clarifications, please contact me via the GitHub issue tracker or via email: zakaria.jouilil@gmail.com.
+- For questions or clarifications, please use the GitHub issue tracker.
+- For specific or private inquiries, you may also contact the author at: zakaria.jouilil@gmail.com.

 ## License
 This project is licensed under the MIT License – see the LICENSE file for details.